malan88/standingwater/src/markdown/posts/220805-silicon.md

 4. Lay on your material for the structures.
 5. Remove the photoresist

-When I say this is highly simplified, I really mean this could be comletely wrong, I'm not really sure, and will be looking into it more again to understand better.
+When I say this is highly simplified, I really mean this could be completely wrong, I'm not really sure, and will be looking into it more again to understand better.
 (This job has required more repeated learning of concepts than anything I've heretofore tried to master.)
 For a better introduction to photolithography,